-As you can probably gather I am a massive fan of meditation.
+I love meditation.
 It has helped me through my darkest times, and is always there to ground and balance me when I need it.
 It’s free and it’s wonderful and I think everyone should try it at least once.

 Spending twenty minutes per day listening to my breath has been a daily practice for me since March 1997.
-Those twenty-one years (how is that possible?) have flown by and I still feel that I am a beginner in many ways.
+Those twenty-two years (how is that possible?) have flown by and I still feel that I am a beginner in many ways.

 At the heart of my practice is a compassion for myself – a willingness to sit with myself and just BE with whatever arises.
-There are many layers to this process and I have discovered many parts of myself (both good and bad) that I didn’t know were there.
+There are many layers to this process and I have discovered parts of myself (both good and bad) that I didn’t know were there.
 Knowing and acknowledging myself unconditionally has been one of the greatest gifts that meditation has offered me.

 As a highly sensitive and empathetic person, it is often hard for me to deal with the energies of those around me, as I can be a psychic sponge for all the feelings in a room.
-And the problems and pain in our world can often seem overwhelming to me.
+The problems and pain in our world can often seem overwhelming to me.

 That's where meditation helps.
 It gives me back to myself daily.
 It helps me to protect myself in a loving way so that I can find my balance and fill my own tank, before I offer my energy to the world.

 It helps me to know what boundaries I need and helps me to set them without guilt.

 It’s endlessly fascinating to me how meditation is able to turn my day around.
-For example, I find that if I miss meditation in the morning I will undoubtedly be contacted by someone I would rather not speak to, or lock my keys in the car, or get a parking ticket, or have a fight with my husband.
+For example, I find that if I miss meditation in the morning I will undoubtedly be contacted by someone I would rather not speak to, or lose my car keys, or get a parking ticket, or have a fight with my husband.

 The list goes on and on.